fastify/fastify-cookie/README.md

 - `secret` (`String` | `Array` | `Object`):
   - A `String` can be passed to use as secret to sign the cookie using [`cookie-signature`](http://npm.im/cookie-signature).
-  - An `Array` can be passed if you wanna use key rotation.
+  - An `Array` can be passed if key rotation is desired.
 Read more about it in [Rotating signing secret](#rotating-secret).
-  - If you want to implement more sophisticated cookie signing mechanism, you can supply an `Object` here.
+  - More sophisticated cookie signing mechanisms can be implemented by supplying an `Object`.
 Read more about it in [Custom cookie signer](#custom-cookie-signer).

 - `parseOptions`: An `Object` to pass as options to [cookie parse](https://github.com/jshttp/cookie#cookieparsestr-options).